 The traditional means to expense report approval not only cost you money but also cost you your resources.
 Your employees and finance team waste a lot more time than needed on these mundane tasks.
 Additionally, even though your employees spend their time and effort it, visible leaks still persist.
 In the long run, this could prove to be threatening to the financial and productive health of your company.

 How does modern expense report approval work?

-- E-receipt collection and storage
+- Receipt management and storage

 Instead of submitting physical receipts manually for approval, the software allows employees to upload a soft-copy of every receipt.
 Approvers can accept or reject all the e-receipts via a single dashboard itself.
 Every business expense has its receipt attached to it, so storing and sorting all business expenses becomes straightforward.
 The software also automatically catalogs, sorts, and arranges them as per your business needs.

-- Automated verification and processing
+- Automated policy checks and verification

 As soon as an expense is updated, the expense management software checks it for policy violations in real-time.
 In this way, the software filters the expenses at the initial stage itself and eliminates inappropriate submissions.